sandragg/issue-tracker/README.md

 A system for tracking issues in a project provides you to record and store bugs/proposals detected during the testing process.
 The interface consists of 3 windows:
 - **Authorization**, where user enters credentials to log in the system.
 After successful authorization you will be redirected on an issue list page.
-- **List** of all issues/users recorded in the system.
+- **List** of all issues/users recorded in the system (main fields).
 To open/edit certain list item just click on an id field in the table.
 - **Editor** to create the new item or edit existed.
 In addition, opening of the existed issue shows its history changes in the table.
+In issue only status can be changed!

 ## Dependencies
 `node` and `npm`